bo32/yamp/README.md

 ## About this project

-This project is strongly inspired by (this other one)[https://www.hackster.io/mark-hank/sonos-spotify-vinyl-emulator-3be63d].
+This project is strongly inspired by [this other one](https://www.hackster.io/mark-hank/sonos-spotify-vinyl-emulator-3be63d).
-The NFC reader used is the (PN532_NFC_HAT)[https://www.waveshare.com/wiki/PN532_NFC_HAT].
+The NFC reader used is the [PN532_NFC_HAT](https://www.waveshare.com/wiki/PN532_NFC_HAT).